GTMStack

 Prioritization: The ICE Framework for Keywords

 You can’t target every keyword at once.
 You need a prioritization framework.
-I use a modified ICE (Impact, Confidence, Effort) scoring model:
+We use a modified ICE (Impact, Confidence, Effort) scoring model:

 Impact (1-10): How much business value does this keyword represent?
 Score based on search volume, intent stage, and ICP alignment.
 A 50-volume transactional keyword for your exact ICP might score a 9.
 A 5,000-volume informational keyword with unclear ICP relevance might score a 4.